 This is our live blog covering news about the CCP virus* outbreak in Northern California.

-For news from beyond California, see The Epoch Times special coverage of the coronavirus outbreak.
+For news from beyond California, see The Epoch Times special coverage of the CCP virus outbreak.

 Click here to see all the latest cases by county.